enriquedlh97/keyword_category_prediction_api/README.md

 <p align="center">
   <img src="https://github.com/enriquedlh97/keyword_category_prediction_api/blob/main/token_count.JPG" width="600">

-The model was trained for 35 epochs with a batch size of 64 and a learning rate of `2e-5`.
+The model was trained for 35 epochs with early stopping (training stopped at epoch 8), a batch size of 64 and a learning rate of `2e-5`.
 No hyperparameter tuning was done due to the time limitations.
 However, a branch named `hyperparam-opt` was created where a hyperparameter optimization subroutine was started to being set up.
 The intention was to use Bayesian Optimization to tune the hyperparameters following a 10-fold cross validation scheme.

+The model achieved a Mean Average Precision of 76.33%.
+This result is most likely explained by the fact that no hyperparameter tuning was done.
+Since the model was stopped early at epoch 8 when it had been set up to train for 35 epochs, clearly it started overfitting after tha epoch.

 #### Hardware

-The mode was fine-tuned for about 20 hours on a server with the following characteristics.
+The mode was fine-tuned for about 5 hours on a server with the following characteristics.
 ```text
 2 x Intel Xeon Gold 5122 Processor @3.6Ghz (2s, 4c/s, 2t/c = 16 logical CPUs) with 128 GB RAM
 1 x Tesla V100-PCIE 32 GB GPU RAM